Niki1oo1/niki1oo1.github.io/research/index.md

 - Formal methods

 ## Papers & Notes
-- _Coming soon:_ preprints and informal notes on ongoing work.
+- _Coming soon:_ preprints and informal notes on ongoing work.a